buddhist-uni/buddhist-uni.github.io/_courses/function.md

 {% include inline_content.html category="booklets" slug="becoming-your-own-therapist_yeshe" %}
-- A short series of talks and Q-and-As on Buddhist wisdom by a Tibetan master.
+- A short series of talks and Q-and-As on Buddhist wisdom by a modern Tibetan master.

 *Chapter 9*